 Cultivation of Orchids

 Too much light will not prevent flowering, but it will bleach and discolor the foliage — while a small amount of light will keep the plant from producing blossoms.
 Fertilize orchids regularly to provide the nutrients.
-Use balanced 10-10-10 fertilizer every two to four weeks.
-With good care and regular maintenance, an orchid plant may live for a lifetime — 100 years, or more.
+Use a fertilizer that's specially blended for orchids, following all label directions for rate and frequency of applications.
+With good care and regular maintenance, an orchid plant may live for many years.

 How Long Blossoms Last